shimondoodkin/mongodb.co.il/basicsetup/windows/install_README.txt

 The scripts are simple. you can run each one by it self.
 For example running s1r1.bat will unregister and register a windows service.
-I wrote it intentionally in not a not DRY functions fashion so it will be straight forward.
+I wrote it intentionally in a not DRY functions fashion so it will be straight forward.
 I think you will be able fairly easily modify these scripts to your needs and use them.